Connie Norman: Personal life, death, and legacy

 Norman was born in Texas, had a difficult childhood, and ran away from home at age 14, moving to the streets of Hollywood.
 She was transsexual, and had sex reassignment surgery in 1976.
 She was diagnosed with HIV in 1987.

 Norman lived with her husband Bruce Norman and five cats.
 She died from complications of AIDS at age 47, on July 15, 1996, in Los Angeles.
 ACT UP stated she had been "murdered by AIDS and killed by government neglect" and inaction on HIV.
 The Connie Norman Award for Excellence in the Movement is awarded in her honor.

 In 2021, Dante Alencastre produced a documentary about Norman, "AIDS DIVA: The Legend of Connie Norman", using archival footage from one of her friends and ACT UP colleagues.
 The documentary covers Norman's place in the AIDS and gay rights activism movements and traces the links between that activism in the 1980s and more recent movements for equality.
 John Jude Duran is writing a musical about Norman.

-In 2021, the Connie Norman Transgender Empowerment Center, which includes a food bank and clothing closet, opened in Los Angeles as a project of the AIDS Healthcare Foundation (AHF), Flux (a trans rights group) and the Unique Women's Coalition (a Black trans group); the latter two are set to be based out of the center, and the AHF will operate a healthcare facility there in 2022.
+In 2021, the Connie Norman Transgender Empowerment Center, which includes a food bank and clothing closet, opened in Los Angeles as a project of the AIDS Healthcare Foundation (AHF), Flux (a trans rights group) and the Unique Women's Coalition (a Black trans group); the latter two are set to be based out of the center, and the AHF will operate a healthcare facility there.
 The site, named in Norman's honor, will house her childhood teddy bear.

+She is one of many commemorated by the AIDS Quilt.